cupokyle/lighthouse-summer-playground/README.md

 this stages the changes you've made in the index.html file to the **"git staging area"**

+We can use the following command to confirm if all updated files in the directory have been added to staging area.

+`git status`

 ## 6. Commit your changes

 `git commit -m "insert a message"`